thfanfabman/CW2024/README.md

   + how to play - changes scene to just text describing how to play the game
   + exit - exits the game
 + Kill count - text on the top right keeps track of the user's kills and how much they need to progress
++ Boss Health bar - appears at the bottom of the screen on the boss level

 ### Implemented and not working properly
 + Mid game pausing